aimsomebody/shopping_cart/README.md

-Front-end running on Vercel(Zeit) and backend-api is serverless served on AWS Lambda:
+Front-end running on Vercel(Zeit) and api is written on Express Js running on AWS Lambda:

 [Link to Deployed app](https://shopping-cart-five-omega.vercel.app)